epocolis/stream-data-analysis-realtime/final-report/FinalReport.md

 * **Twitter Stream API(1):** This is provided by twitter see [Twitter API](http://https://dev.twitter.com/streaming/overview)

-* ** Twitter Kafka Producer(2)** This preprocess the incoming tweet stream, it extracts the require fields from the incoming tweet.It then generate a message having the extracted fields as its body.
-Using kafka allows the system to scale out significantly by adding more kafka nodes.
+* ** Twitter Kafka Producer(2)** This preprocess the incoming tweet stream, it extracts the required fields from the incoming tweet.It then generates a message having the extracted fields as its body.
+Using kafka allows the system to scale out significantly by adding more kafka nodes.This get a better understanding of t he functionality of this component, you can read the source code here: [TwitterKafkaProducer](https://raw.githubusercontent.com/LeotisBuchanan/stream-data-analysis-realtime/master/code/producer/TwitterKafkaProducer.py)

 * ** Twitter Kafka Consumer(3):** The messages produced by the Twitter Kafka producer are consumed by this component.
 Each tweet text is converted to a feature vector.
 The raw tweets are also stored for later use.